Havana Soul

 Havana Soul is a brand of cigar owned by Cigar King, Inc. and created by José "Pepin" Garcia.
 It is manufactured in Little Havana, Miami, Florida at the El Rey de los Habanos factory.

 History

 Originally, the Havana Soul was created by Mitchell Hirsh and Don Pepin Garcia.
 Garcia oversaw manufacturing of the cigar at the El Rey de los Habanos factory located in Little Havana, a Cuban-American neighborhood in Miami, Florida.
 They discontinued Havana Soul in 2007.
-Hirsh used the same blend of tobaccos and collaborated wth A. J. Fernandez to recreated the Havana Soul.
+Hirsh used the same blend of tobaccos and collaborated with A. J. Fernandez to recreated the Havana Soul.
 Now it is manufactured at the Tobacalera Fernandez factory in Estelí, Nicaragua.

 Flavor

 Havana Soul is a medium to full-bodied blend.
 The filler is a blend of Nicaraguan Corojo and Criollo tobaccos, and the wrapper is a Corojo '99.